ashokolarov/Trajectory/README.md

 # Trajectory
-Trajectory optimization of a powered landing using Hermite-Simpson collocation and CasADi.
+Trajectory optimization of the powered landing problem using Hermite-Simpson collocation and CasADi.

 ## Example case: Starship landing
 ![plot](starship.gif)